AdobeDocs/indesign-api-docs/README.md

     }
 }
 ```
-2. Skipping the Adobe fonts search is another way to optimize the call.
-It can be done by providing includeDocuments as an empty array.
+2. Another way to optimize the call is to skip the Adobe fonts search.
+To do this, provide includeDocuments as an empty array.
 ```json
 {
     "params": {